-Conceptually, a functional pattern like (xs++[e]) abbreviates all values to which it can be evaluated (by narrowing), like [e], [x1, e], [x1, x2, e], and so on.
-In consequence, the rule defining last' abbreviates the following (infinite) set of rules:
+Because of the reduced strictness, the logic variable zs (matching the tail list after the first duplicate) is never evaluated.
+This is due to the fact that a functional pattern like (xs++[e]) abbreviates all values to which it can be evaluated (by narrowing), like [e], [x1,e], [x1,x2,e] etc. Conceptually, the rule defining last' abbreviates the following (infinite) set of rules: